giantswarm/cert-operator/examples/local/README.md

 ```

 - Note: Single quotes are intentional.
 Strings like `${CLUSTER_NAME}` shouldn't
   be interpolated.
-They are placeholders in template files.
+These are placeholders in the template files.

 ## Vault Setup